-The Scheme's equity holdings are managed by Legal & General Investment Management ("LGIM").
+For a significant part of the year, the Scheme held equity investments managed by Legal & General Investment Management ("LGIM").
 This was through LGIM's Future World equity index funds, which "tilt" investments towards companies assessed as having better ESG ratings (e.g. more diverse boards, lower carbon footprints or stronger supply chain policies), and that also publicly disinvest from companies who have failed to engage seriously on climate change, as the Trustee believed this was better aligned with the Scheme's responsible investment priorities than a traditional market capitalisation approach.

 The Scheme's equity investments are held through pooled vehicles and the Trustee does not therefore directly exercise voting rights.
-LGIM votes on these shares using ISS's ProxyExchange electronic voting platform, but voting decisions are retained by the manager and are strategic decisions made by LGIM's Corporate Governance
+LGIM votes on these shares using ISS's ProxyExchange electronic voting platform, but voting decisions are retained by the manager and are strategic decisions made by LGIM's Corporate Governance Team in accordance with their corporate governance policies.